lana-adamowicz/supply-chain-commercial-performance-analytics/README.md

 💡 **The Solution (Action Plan):**
 1. **Establish realistic expected delivery dates** by aligning system settings with historical lead time data.
 2. **Consolidate the vendor portfolio** around top-volume vendors to maximize commercial leverage and phase out unreliable bottom-tier suppliers after establishing new realistic deadlines.
-3. **Optimize regional logistics:** Re-evaluate or suspend operations in regions with the sharpest revenue drops after considering the previous two points and based on recalculated KPI values.
+3. **Optimize regional logistics:** Re-evaluate or suspend operations in regions with the sharpest revenue drops after considering the previous two points and recalculating KPI values.

 ---